 The next graph below shows some of the information filled in for a paper on tree frogs.

 Many times I chose my categories after I had brain stormed a lot of ideas I wanted to write about.
 This might be a difficult proposition for a young child, however, which is why I suggested identifying main categories first.
 Having the categories all on one page with all the other ideas will help your child as they translate that image in their head into words that they can organize.
 At this stage in the process, we are just working on filling out the three categories well.

 Bear in mind that this graph can be used with very small children just learning to write.
 The three categories would turn into three descriptors of the main topic.
 For example, “my birthday cake” might be the main topic.
 The beginning writer could just write three things about their cake.
 "It is large," "tastes like vanilla," and "is the shape of a big truck."

 The graph can also be used with more advanced children who will include topic sentences in their categories.
 Having this global organizer will be so helpful to them!

 When all the content of the categories are complete, direct the child to think of how they will write an opening sentence that will keep the reader interested enough to read what they are writing about!
 Next, how will they close the writing?
 You might want to refer them back to their first sentence with an example.
-Say their first sentence is something like this: “Tree frogs are some of the most interesting creatures I have heard of.” their last sentence could refer back to the opening sentence, but include one detail they finds most interesting about the tree frog.
+Say their first sentence is something like this: “Tree frogs are some of the most interesting creatures I have heard of.”
+Their last sentence could refer back to the opening sentence, but include one detail they find most interesting about the tree frog.

 At this point, the title should be simple to create.
 Try for something that grabs attention.